ArekX/note-me/README.md

 4. Install git hooks by running `setup-githooks.sh`
 5. Start the development server: `deno task dev`

-Then log in with `demo` as username and password.
+You should be log in with `demo` as username and password.

 # Build